jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Line convergence:

     - If there are many lines then they can converge.
 They can be grouped by how many borders they will exit and by what they will enter.
-    - The grouping can be multi dimensional <P>.
+    - The grouping can be multi dimensional .
     - And grouping can take place at multiple borders
     - The grouping between borders can become more precise or more general
     - You can name the groups of lines by what they exit or enter.
 Sort of line a bus lane can be named by its destination.